test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2021_Pilot/README.md

 ---
 ## Training Materials
 Throughout the bootcamp, instruction transitioned between lectures and hands-on training.
 In the links below, we provide 3 complete slide decks for each major topic covered, and those same slide decks split-up into sections based on when the material was taught during the week-long bootcamp.
-We also provide 4 JNs that contain the hands-on training corresponing to the lecture material as well as completed versions of the JNs.
+We also provide 4 JNs that contain the hands-on training corresponing to the lecture material, as well as completed versions of each JN.
 For information about when each section of the JNs were taught during the bootcamp see the [schedule](Bootcamp_Schedule.md).

 |Bootcamp [Lectures](Lectures)|Corresponding hands-on training via JNs|
 |:---------------------------:|:-------------------------------------:|